-Kim Weber joined The Cottage School in 2018 as the DoA after 4 years as the Special Events Coordinator for the City of Roswell.
-In this capacity she worked closely with local nonprofit organizations and became intimately acquainted with the vital need for fundraising for these organizations.
+Kim Weber joined The Cottage School in 2018 as the Director of Advancement after serving as the Special Events Coordinator for the City of Roswell.
+In that capacity she worked closely with local nonprofit organizations and became intimately acquainted with the vital need for fundraising and connections for these organizations.
 Through her time with the City Kim developed lasting connections with local political leaders, service providers, businesses and community leadership that enable her to match the needs of nonprofits with their best resource providers.
-Her service to the community as a Relay For Life event chairman applied many of these resource opportunities and solified her love of community service.
-Additionally she served on the Board of Directors for Keep Roswell Beautiful for 20 years in various roles including Chairman.
+Her service to the community as a Relay For Life event chairman applied many of these resource opportunities and solidified her love of community service.
+Additionally, she served on the Board of Directors for Keep Roswell Beautiful for 20 years in various roles including Chairman.
 She is currently a Diplomat for the Greater North Fulton Chamber of Commerce and sits on several committees that support their efforts.

 Kim is a long time resident of Roswell with her son graduating from Roswell High in 2012.
 She has a deep network, high energy with a passion to help others and build community.
 When she’s not on campus she enjoys spending time with family and friends and whenever possible she is in her pottery studio sharing with others the joy of working with clay.

 Tangela grew up in Mobile, AL, with additional career moves to Boston, Chicago, Phoenix, and Los Angeles.
 With a background in accounting from Florida A&M University and past careers in auditing, Tangela brings a wealth of real-world knowledge of budgeting, time management and the logistics needed to execute events on all levels.
 Her involvement with non-profits and fundraising has spanned more than twenty years and includes Chair – Habitat for Humanity Community Family Home Project, Chair – Morehouse College Renaissance Room-Clothes Closet, Executive Planner – The King Center’s-Coretta Scott King Desert Rose Book Launch, Planner – BET/Super Bowl Gospel Celebration, Planner – The Galloway School, and Planner – Every Woman Works, Inc., just to name a few.
 Besides being actively involved at TCS, Tangela is an avid lover of the Arts.

 TCS Board of Directors